hannobraun/caterpillar/README.md

   enabling high-level code via zero-overhead (also called zero-cost) abstractions.
-- **Intuitively:** Create an immediate feedback loop by allowing direct interaction with a running program (this is called interactive programming).
+- **Intuitively:** Create an immediate feedback loop by allowing direct interaction with a running program, as opposed to having to re-compile, re-start, and re-find the relevant place in your program every single time.
 - **Reliably:** Make whole classes of errors impossible, through the use of a powerful static type system.